KalleHallden/desktop_cleaner/README.md

 ### Installation

-Make sure you have python (^2.0) installed, and then install all the requiered libraries by typing the following command on the root of the project:
+Make sure you have python (^2.0) installed, and then install all the required libraries by typing the following command on the root of the project:

 ```
 pip install -r requierments.txt